Dear Brothers and Sisters,

 I would first like to say, “Tough times never last.
 But tough people do.”
 Pipeliners are some of the toughest and most resilient folks, but we are definitely being tested.
 We already had many enemies to battle, such as cheap nonunion contractors, biased judges, and extreme environmental protesters.

-- Portland, IN.
-2”-8” existing line upgrade with booster pumps for Marathon Petroleum.
-Superintendent: Christopher Randolph.
-Welder Foreman: William Wells.
+- Johnstown, OH.
+10” anomaly digs for Marathon Petroleum Company.
+Superintendent: Christopher Randolph/Matt Hill.
+Welder Foreman: William (Travis) Wells.
 Working 5-10s.
-Approx. completion 3-29-19.
+Approx. completion 2-28-20.

 MORE 798 STORIES